 Cons:

-- Can be disruptive for tasks requiring deep, uninterrupted flow (e.g., writing, coding).
+- Can be disruptive for tasks requiring deep, uninterrupted flow (e.g., writing, complex coding).

 Method 2: Time Blocking

 Time blocking is a method where you divide your day into specific blocks of time, assigning each block to a particular task or activity.
 Instead of a to-do list, you have a schedule that dictates what you should be doing at any given moment.
-This approach transforms your calendar into a powerful productivity tool.
+This approach transforms your calendar into a powerful productivity tool, ensuring that deliberate action is taken on planned tasks.
+As Verywell Mind reported in February 2026, time-blocking is highly effective for combating procrastination and multitasking.

 How it works: